 BE GENTLE ON YOUR HANDS

-For starters, stop treating your nails like tools.
+For starters, stop treating your nails as tools.
 Tearing open boxes leads to chips and peeling.

 CLEAN YOUR MAKEUP BRUSHES